 Bohemian Rhapsody is the name of the upcoming Queen biopic, named after the band’s most well-known song.
-Other movies about music artists have used their most popular song for the title, such as Mamma Mia about Abba and”I Walk the Line” about Johnny Cash.
+Other movies about Wildlife Control music artists have used their most popular song for the title, such as Mamma Mia about Abba and”I Walk the Line” about Johnny Cash.
 Famous songs have also been used for titles of film concerts by certain groups, such as Led Zeppelin’s The Song Remains the Same and The Last Waltz by the Band.

 In most cases when both productions have the exact same title, the movie has very little to do with the tune.
 For instance, the film American Pie has no relation to the Don McLean song, nor does Pretty Woman bear any resemblance to the hit by Roy Orbison.

 Occasionally, hit songs have born such fantastic story lines they film makers have shifted the lyrics into a movie.
 Here are eleven examples of songs that were later made into movies.

 Kris Kristofferson was chosen as the star of this picture about a gang of truckers who use their CB radios to make a powerful coalition against corrupt practices of highway policemen.

 The Night the Lights Went Out In Georgia by Vicki Lawrence